gfaden/quadruped/README.md

 Switch back to `Touch Code Pro`

 Tap on `quad.js`

 Tap on the 'play' icon to the right of the globe.
 It should become a square icon.

 Tap on the globe

 Enter the URL: localhost:4200

 If you don't see the app immediately, tap on `Done`, and then tap on the globe again.

-Use the red/green/blue cylinders to `Move` robot in place Use the red/blue rings to `Rotate` robot in place
+Use the red/green/blue cylinders to `Move` robot in place

+Use the red/blue rings to `Rotate` robot in place

 Use the USB button on the robot to reset the position.

-Use one finger to change the viewing angle
+Use one finger to change the viewing angle.

-Use two fingers to move, rotate or zoom the view
+Use two fingers to move, rotate or zoom the view.

 Use the yellow buttons for roaming.

 ## Author

    Glenn Faden

    gtfaden@gmail.com

 ## License